DePayFi/depay-evm-launchpad/README.md

 Those whitelisted addresses will be able to participate claiming tokens during the launch.

+Once the owner starts the launchpad using `start` and setting `endTime` and `price`, people can claim allocations using `claim`.

+Upon executing `claim`, people can also decide if they want to split released tokens with the `splitReleaseAddress` for other purposes.

+Once the launchpad has ended (`block.timestamp > endTime`), people with claims can release their share of the launched tokens by calling `release`.

+If a split release has been configured, released amounts of launched tokens will be deducted by the `splitReleaseAmount` which will be send to the `splitReleaseAddress`, the remaining claim of launched tokens will be send to the claiming address.

+If no split release has been configured the entire claimed amount will be send to the claimer upon `release`.

+After the launchpad ended, the initiator (`owner`) can `releasePayments` and `releaseUnclaimed` tokens which have not been claimed to finish the launchpad process.

 ## Functionalities

 ### `init`

 Initializes the launchpad with given `_launchedToken` and `_paymentToken`.

+Also allows you to setup release split if `_splitReleaseAddress` & `_splitReleaseAmount` is provided.

 Make sure you transfer the to be launched tokens into the launchpad contract before initialization.